TiffanyNwanne/Phoenix-Product-Performance-Competitive-Benchmarking-Analysis/README.md

 **Tools & Environment**

-- Database Engine: MySQL
+- Database Engine: PostGreSQL
 - Visualization: Tableau (for post-analysis dashboarding)
-- Languages Used: SQL (MySQL dialect)
+- Languages Used: SQL (PostGreSQL dialect)

 Here’s the full breakdown of the analysis methodology